91¶ÌÊÓƵ

 To establish a cohesive image of 91¶ÌÊÓƵ and to provide readers with consistent, clear publications, Marketing & Communications has produced the 91¶ÌÊÓƵ Writing Style Guide, a guidebook of editorial style.
 This includes rules regarding the mechanics of written communication, such as capitalization, spelling, and punctuation.

-The 91¶ÌÊÓƵ Writing Style Guide adheres predominantly to the Associated Press Stylebook and Briefing on Media Law and should be uniformly applied to all university media (print and digital), recruitment materials, and web pages.
+The 91¶ÌÊÓƵ Writing Style Guide adheres predominantly to the Associated Press Stylebook and Briefing on Media Law and should be uniformly applied to all university media (print and digital), recruitment materials and webpages.
 For guidance that is not already addressed in this style guide, please consult the following references:

 We invite you to use the 91¶ÌÊÓƵ Writing Style Guide for all materials except those that are governed by specialized guidelines such as research reports and legal documents.
 If you have questions or would like to offer suggestions, please contact Marketing & Communications at 801-626-7359.